aessary/jsm_storeit/README.md

 **Advance your skills with Next.js Pro Course**

 Enjoyed creating this project?
-Dive deeper into our PRO courses for a richer learning adventure.
+Dive deeper into PRO courses for a richer learning adventure.
 They're packed with detailed explanations, cool features, and exercises to boost your skills.
 Give it a go!

 <a href="https://jsmastery.pro/next15" target="_blank">